 In 2017, the United Kingdom's Financial Conduct Authority, which regulates the London Inter-bank Offered Rate (LIBOR), announced its intention to stop persuading or compelling the group of major banks that sustains LIBOR to submit rate quotations after 2021.
 As a result, it is uncertain whether LIBOR will continue to be quoted after 2021.

 The Association has exposure to LIBOR, including in financial instruments that reference LIBOR that mature after 2021.

-The exposure arises primarily from loans made to customers and the note payable to AgFirst.
+The exposure arises from loans made to customers and the note payable to AgFirst Farm Credit Bank.
 Alternative reference rates that replace LIBOR may not yield the same or similar economic results over the lives of the financial instruments, which could adversely affect the value of, and return on, instruments held.
-In addition, to the extent that a successful transition of the LIBOR-based financial instruments to an alternative rate based index that is endorsed or supported by regulators and generally accepted by the market as a replacement to LIBOR, there could be other ramifications including those that may arise as a result of the need to redeem or terminate such instruments.
+The LIBOR transition could result in paying higher interest rates on current LIBOR-indexed Systemwide Debt Securities, adversely affect the yield on, and fair value of, loans and investments held that reference LIBOR, and increase the costs of or affect the ability to effectively use derivative instruments to manage interest rate risk.
+In addition, there could be other ramifications including those that may arise as a result of the need to redeem or terminate such instruments.

-Due to the uncertainty regarding the transition of LIBORbased financial instruments, including when it will happen, the manner in which an alternative reference rate will apply and the mechanisms for transitioning LIBOR-based instruments to instruments with an alternative rate, the expected financial impact of the LIBOR transition cannot yet be reasonably estimated.
+Due to the uncertainty regarding the transition of LIBOR-based financial instruments, including when it will happen, the manner in which an alternative reference rate will apply, and the mechanisms for transitioning LIBOR-based instruments to instruments with an alternative rate, the expected financial impact of the LIBOR transition cannot yet be reasonably estimated.

 The FCA has issued guidelines for System institutions to follow as they prepare for the expected phase-out of LIBOR.
 The guidelines direct each System institution to develop a LIBOR transition plan designed to provide an orderly roadmap of actions that will reduce LIBOR exposure over time.
 The FCA identified the following as important considerations in the development of each entity's transition plan:

-- a governance structure to manage the transition, - an assessment of exposures to LIBOR, - an assessment of the fallback provisions in contracts and the impact of a LIBOR phase-out under those provisions, - the establishment of strategies for reducing each type of LIBOR exposure, - an assessment of the operational processes that need to be changed, - a communication strategy for customers and shareholders, - the establishment of a process to stay abreast of industry developments and best practices, - the establishment of a process to ensure a coordinated approach, to the extent possible, across the District and - a timeframe and action steps for completing key objectives.
+- a governance structure to manage the transition, - an assessment of exposures to LIBOR, - an assessment of the fallback provisions in contracts and the impact of a LIBOR phase-out under those provisions, - the establishment of strategies for reducing each type of LIBOR exposure, - an assessment of the operational processes that need to be changed, - a communication strategy for customers and shareholders,

+- the establishment of a process to stay abreast of industry developments and best practices, - the establishment of a process to ensure a coordinated approach, to the extent possible, across the District and - a timeframe and action steps for completing key objectives.